Should Children’s Bedrooms Be A No-TV Zone?

 It’s no secret that televisions and the light they emit are not conducive to a good night’s sleep.
 Televisions and screens from other electronic devices produce a form of light called ‘blue light’.
 This is beneficial during the day as it can boost attention, reaction times and even your mood.

 However, when the sun goes down, it’s a whole different story.
-Light suppresses the release of melatonin, a hormone that has an effect on our daily circadian rhythms, but blue light has an even more powerful effect, impacting further on the release of melatonin.
+Light suppresses the release of melatonin, a hormone that has an effect on our daily circadian rhythms, but blue light has an even more powerful effect, impacting further the release of melatonin.
 Harvard researchers found that, when exposed to comparable amounts of blue and green light (green light has longer wavelengths), blue light suppressed melatonin and shifted circadian rhythms for twice as long as green light.

 Research suggests that this isn’t great for the quality of children’s sleep.
 A study published by the National Sleep Foundation looked at the effects of weekday use of televisions, computers and video gaming on a group of 9-year-old children.